tinfante/algorithms-and-data-structures/Problems/Fibonacci/README.md

 solution, so it doesn't cause stack overflows.
 The fifth and last one just makes the iterative solution into a generator so that the whole sequence can be returned.

+## Clojure

+Here, to avoid stack overflows, instead of transforming recursion to a loop, tail recursion is used.